 And with that, the Old Man raised the Child to his feet one more time, held him close and they set off together.
 For a long time afterwards, the path the Child had followed glowed like a ribbon of stars through the darkness of night and others who had loved him found peace in its light.

-Read more articles by Pamela Weeden or search for articles on the same topic or others.
+Read more articles by Pamela Weeden or search for other articles by topic below.